brighter-ai/redact-enterprise-orchestration/README.md

 The service can be disabled using `sudo systemctl disable redact.service`.
 This will tell systemd not to manage the service anymore, but will not stop the service. `sudo systemctl stop redact.service` will still need to be run to stop the service.
 Whether or not the service is enabled can be checked with `sudo systemctl is-enabled redact.service`.

 The current health and status of the service can be seen by running `sudo systemctl status redact.service`, and the status of the docker containers themselves can be seen by running `docker ps` and interacting with the `redact` and `redact-gpu` containers.

+### Other command flags for start_redact.sh

+#### -a (attach) flag

+The `-a` flag is recommended to run the containers in attached mode, aka launch in foreground.
+You can combine this with the graphical user interface by adding the `-u` flag `./start_redact.sh -au`

+#### -u (UI or utils) flag

+This flag is indicating that the utils container should be started, which contains notably the UI functionality.